 Team/Association: Roleta Jiu Jitsu

-Roberto Roleta Biography
+Roberto Roleta Magalhaes Biography

 Roberto Magalhaes was born in Aracajú, State of Sergipe, north of Brazil.
-He started training martial arts at the age of 12 and spent 5 years in the Japanese martial art before joining a Brazilian Jiu Jitsu class.
+He started training Karate at the age of 12 and spent 5 years in the Japanese martial art before joining a Brazilian Jiu Jitsu class.
 His brothers already practised BJJ, but Roberto was adamant that the Karate was the way forward.
 It was only after watching a class of Jiu Jitsu that Mr Magalhaes got interested in the grappling art.
 He was 17 years old at the time and he says that while seeing a local BJJ class he noticed the instructor showing a move that could of saved him a while back in a street brawl.
 He decided to add Jiu Jitsu to his arsenal and joined a gym ran by Joe Moreira.

 During this period he also found that trusting on what he was being shown technique wise would not be enough.
-He wasn’t a big guy and if everyone was learning the same techniques, the feeling was the most athletic guy would always have the advantage.
+He wasn’t an explosive guy and if everyone was learning the same techniques, the feeling was the most athletic guy would always have the advantage.
 Trusting his creativity he started thinking of new positions, this became his obsession developing them 24/7.
 He stated on his website that often he would think of a position in the middle of the night and grab a piece of paper to write it down so he wouldn’t forget.
 This perseverance ended in Roberto creating one of the most revolutionary guards in the history of Jiu Jitsu, the Inverted Guard.

 In 1996 Roleta (as he was already called by then) was given his black belt with the intent of fighting in the World Championships that year.
 The big duel between the Carlson Gracie Academy and Gracie Barra was on the horizon and Carlson Gracie had an Ace in the Meio Pesado category by the name of Walid Ismail who had been undefeated for a few years.
 Carlos Gracie planed to use his own “secret weapon” in Roleta Magalhaes, and it worked.
 Walid was surprised by Roleta’s “strange” new position and ended swept by Roleta which was enough to win the bout between the two.
 Roleta would go on to win the tournament which was the very first World Jiu Jitsu Championship, a deed Roberto would savour 3 more times in his career.